glanzkaiser/glanzshamzs/VTK/Readme.md

 Visualization enables us to view the geometry, and see special characteristics such as surface curvature.
 For instance, analysis techniques such as finite element, finite difference, and boundary element techniques are used to simulate product performance; and visualization is used to view the results.

+# Object-Oriented Programming Language
+The Visualization Toolkit (VTK) uses C++ because it has built-in support for the notion of classes, dynamic binding of methods to objects, and inheritance.
+C++ is also widely available on many UNIX platforms and personal computers.

+# Computer Graphics Primer
+Computer graphics is the process of generating images using computers.
+We call this process rendering.
+There are many types of rendering processes, ranging from 2D paint programs to sophisticated 3D techniques.

+We can view rendering as the process of converting graphical data into an image.
+In data visualization our goal is to transform data into graphical data, or graphics primitives, that are then rendered.

+Rays of light are emitted from a light source in all directions.
+(In this example we assume that the light source is the sun.)
+Some of these rays happen to strike the cube whose surface absorbs some of the incident light and reflects the rest of it.
+Some of this reflected light may head towards us and enter our eyes.
+If this happens, then we “see” the object.
+Likewise, some of the light from the sun will strike the ground and some small percentage of it will be reflected into our eyes.

+A common and effective technique for 3D computer graphics is called ray–tracing or ray–casting.
+Ray–tracing simulates the interaction of light with objects by following the path of each light ray.
+Typically, we follow the ray backwards from the viewer’s eyes and into the world to determine what the ray strikes.
+The direction of the ray is in the direction we are looking (i.e., the view direction) including effects of perspective (if desired).
+When a ray intersects an object, we can determine if that point is being lit by our light source.
+This is done by tracing a ray from the point of intersection towards the light.
+If the ray intersects the light, then the point is being lit.
+If the ray intersects something else before it gets to the light, then that light will not contribute to illuminating the point.
+For multiple light sources we just repeat this process for each light source.

+## The primary components of the rendering process
+There are sources of light such as the sun, objects we wish to render such as a cube or sphere (we refer to these objects as actors), and there is a camera that looks out into the world.
+These terms are taken from the movie industry and tend to be familiar to most people.
+Actors represent graphical data or objects, lights illuminate the actors, and the camera constructs a picture by projecting the actors onto a view plane.
+We call the combination of lights, camera, and actors the scene, and refer to the rendering process as rendering the scene.

+# Color
+The electromagnetic spectrum visible to humans contains wavelengths ranging from about 400 to 700 nanometers.
+The light that enters our eyes consists of different intensities of these wavelengths.

+This intensity plot defines the color of the light, therefore a different plot results in a different color.
+Unfortunately, we may not notice the difference since the human eye throws out most of this information.
+There are three types of color receptors in the human eye called cones.
+Each type responds to a subset of the 400 to 700 nanometer wave-length range.

+Any color we see is encoded by our eyes into these three overlapping responses.
+This is a great reduction from the amount of information that actually comes into our eyes.
+As a result, the human eye is incapable of recognizing differences in any colors whose intensity curves, when applied to the human eye’s response curves, result in the same triplet of responses.

+The two simplified component systems that we use to describe colors are RGB and HSV color systems.
+The RGB system represents colors based on their red, green, and blue intensities.
+This can be thought of as a three dimensional space with the axes being red, green, and blue.

+The HSV system represents colors based on their hue, saturation, and value.
+The value component is also known as the brightness or intensity component, and represents how much light is in the color.
+A value of 0.0 will always give you black and a value of 1.0 will give you something bright.
+The hue represents the dominant wavelength of the color and is often illustrated using a circle.

+When we specify a hue we use the range from zero to one, where zero corresponds to zero degrees on the hue circle and one corresponds to 360 degrees.
+The saturation indicates how much of the hue is mixed into the color.
+For example, we can set the value to one, which gives us a bright color, and the hue to 0.66, to give us a dominant wavelength of blue.
+Now if we set the saturation to one, the color will be a bright primary blue.
+If we set the saturation to 0.5, the color will be sky blue, a blue with more white mixed in.
+If we set the saturation to zero, this indicates that there is no more of the dominant wavelength (hue) in the color than any other wavelength.
+As a result, the final color will be white (regardless of hue value).

+# Lights
+The point source lighting model assumes that the light is emitted in all directions from a single point in space.
+For an infinite light source, we assume that it is positioned infinitely far away from what it is illuminating.
+This is significant because it implies that the incoming rays from such a source will be parallel to each other.
+The emissions of a local light source, such as a lamp in a room, are not parallel.